shakna-israel/dedlit/README.md

 * `dedlit.popsyntax`

-    * The same as given in the CLI.
+    * The same as given in the usual usage.

 * `dedlit.pushsyntax`

-    * The same as given in the CLI.
+    * The same as given in the usual usage.

 * `dedlit.syntax`

-    * The same as given in the CLI.
+    * The same as given in the usual usage.

 * `dedlit.issyntax`

-    * The same as given in the CLI.
+    * The same as given in the usual usage.

 * `dedlit.get_line(string, start)`